mercadopago/devsite-docs/guides/qr-code/qr-attended-integration.en.md

 An IPN (Instant Payment Notification) notification is an **automatic message that notifies the creation of new orders and their status updates**.
 I.e.: If an order is approved, rejected, or pending.

 Go to [IPN notifications](/developers/en/docs/qr-code/additional-content/your-integrations/notifications/ipn) to learn how to implement them, more specifically the `merchant_order` notifications, which are the ones associated with orders.
 You will be able to identify each one of theses orders by the `external_reference` parameter.

+> NOTE
+>
+> Note
+>
+> You can check our [tutorial video on how to integrate an attended model QR Code](/developers/en/docs/qr-code/resources/tutorial-videos/qr-videos-attended).